webdriverio/webdriverio/README.md

 ### Services

+- [wdio-applitools-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-applitools-service) - A WebdriverIO service for visual regression testing using Applitools
 - [wdio-devtools-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-devtools-service) - A WebdriverIO service that allows you to run Chrome DevTools commands in your tests
-- [wdio-firefox-profile-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-firefox-profile-service) - WebdriverIO service that lets you define your Firefox profile in your wdio.conf.js
+- [wdio-firefox-profile-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-firefox-profile-service) - A WebdriverIO service that lets you define your Firefox profile in your wdio.conf.js
-- [wdio-sauce-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-sauce-service) - WebdriverIO service that provides a better integration into SauceLabs
+- [wdio-sauce-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-sauce-service) - A WebdriverIO service that provides a better integration into SauceLabs
-- [wdio-testingbot-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-testingbot-service) - WebdriverIO service that provides a better integration into TestingBot
+- [wdio-testingbot-service](https://github.com/webdriverio/v5/tree/master/packages/wdio-testingbot-service) - A WebdriverIO service that provides a better integration into TestingBot

 ### Runner